dda-core-team/diconiumneil.github.io/advanced/the_expert_researcher.md

 ---
 layout: page
-title: 3.3 The Researcher Part 3
+title: 4.4 The Advanced Researcher
-id: 33the-researcher
+id: 44advanced
 ---

 ## The Researcher: Bringing it all together